Richard Gadd: Comedy career

 Gadd began performing stand-up comedy and musical comedy while he was a student at Glasgow University in 2008.
 He entered the Glasgow heats of the Chortle new comedian awards in 2009.
 In 2010 Gadd performed his first Edinburgh Fringe show, Richard Gadd: 6 And Half A 7.
 In 2011, Gadd was a Chortle Student Comedy Awards finalist.
-In 2012, Gadd co-performed in Edinburgh Fringe show Gadd, Kirk And Winning – Well, This Is Awkward…, and trained at the Oxford School of Drama, completing a one-year course in 2012.
-Gadd then moved to London to pursue his comedy career.
-Gadd's 2013 Edinburgh Fringe show was Cheese & Crack Whores, and his 2014 show, Breaking Gadd, both of which went on to have runs at London's Soho Theatre.
+In 2012, Gadd co-performed in the Edinburgh Fringe show Gadd, Kirk And Winning – Well, This Is Awkward…, and trained at the Oxford School of Drama, completing a one-year course in 2012.
+He then moved to London to pursue his comedy career.
+Gadd's 2013 Edinburgh Fringe show, Cheese & Crack Whores, and his 2014 show, Breaking Gadd, both went on to have runs at London's Soho Theatre.
 The Guardian wrote that his first two shows "purported to be autobiographical accounts of the young Scotsman's bleak life, a roundelay of failed relationships, blackouts, abusive therapists and fratricide."
-Writing in 2015, The Guardian described him as a "schlock comic with a name for gaudy multimedia tales of drug addiction and sexual violence, mental illness and gore".
-Gadd's 2015 Edinburgh Fringe show, Waiting for Gaddot was intentionally more mainstream than its predecessors, bringing Gadd more success and wider attention.
-Waiting for Gaddot won an Amused Moose Comedy Award in 2015 as well as a Scottish Comedy Award for Best Solo Show in 2016.
-It was also nominated for a 'Malcolm Hardee Award' for Innovation and a Chortle Award for Innovation.
+In 2015, The Guardian called him a "schlock comic with a name for gaudy multimedia tales of drug addiction and sexual violence, mental illness and gore".
+Gadd's 2015 Edinburgh Fringe show, Waiting for Gaddot, was intentionally more mainstream than its predecessors and gained Gadd more success and wider attention.
+Waiting for Gaddot won an Amused Moose Comedy Award in 2015 and a Scottish Comedy Award for Best Solo Show in 2016.
+It was also nominated for a Malcolm Hardee Award for Innovation and a Chortle Award for Innovation.

 Gadd's 2016 Fringe show Monkey See Monkey Do won the Edinburgh Comedy Award for Best Comedy Show and was also nominated for a Total Theatre Award for Innovation.
-Later that year, Gadd won a Chortle Comedian's Comedian Award and was nominated for an Off West End Theatre Award for Best Performer.
+Later that year, Gadd won a Chortle Comedian's Comedian Award and was nominated for the 2017 Offie for Best Performer.
 The show then had several sell-out runs at Soho Theatre, toured the UK and Europe, and had a run at the Melbourne International Comedy Festival, where it was nominated for the 2017 Barry Award.
-In 2017 it was broadcast on Comedy Central as part of their Soho Theatre Live series.
+In 2017 it was broadcast as part of Comedy Central's Soho Theatre Live series.